 South of Market is one of the larger neighborhoods in San Francisco, located in the heart of the city.
 It’s an easy launch pad for trips to the Mission District, Union Square and South Beach.
 South of Market was destroyed in the great earthquake of 1906, and it became a desolate industrial area until the tech boom of the 1990s revitalized the neighborhood.
 While SoMa still maintains elements of the industrial feel, it is now home to posh apartments, a busy nightlife and plenty of attractions.
 Cannabis enthusiasts might enjoy the Cartoon Art Museum or the San Francisco Museum of Modern Art, or they can walk out toward the water to enjoy a San Francisco Giants baseball game at AT&T Park.

-The Barbary Coast Dispensary is also nearby, and it includes a dab lounge for those who enjoy a nice hit of concentrate to alleviate symptoms of a stressful day.
+The Barbary Coast Dispensary is also nearby, and it includes a dab lounge for those who enjoy a nice hit of concentrate.
 It has only been open since 2013, but the addition of the dab bar in March 2017 has made it a can’t miss pot shop.
 The San Francisco Chronicle actually called it “the most decadent pot smoking lounge in the West,” thanks to the elegant speakeasy feel with a bar that contains dab rigs in front of the barstools.
 “If it wasn’t for the Michiko Thompson-designed cannabis leaves shining green in the stained glass over the counters and the ultra-modern VapeXhale vaporizers on the tabletops, you might not guess that this lounge is meant for inhaling rather than imbibing,” the San Francisco Chronicle stated.